 ★ Refrain from using lenses when swimming and taking a bath to prevent infections.

 ★ When cleaning the lenses, oppression can make deformation on its curve.

 Please rub the lenses carefully.
-For more information related to wearing and caring the lenses, please read this (Care guide for contact lenses)!
+For more information related to wearing and caring the lenses, please read this (Instruction Guide)!